 Well, in such a scenario, it can be incredibly beneficial to have an agent led model for banking, which is also a low-cost alternative to include this largely unbanked population in the rural vicinity into banking ecosystem.

-The Banking institutions are making giant moves to re-invent themselves in a manner that allows them to operate just everywhere, and this concept is known as Agency Banking aka Agent banking.
-This is quite a welcoming concept owing to close proximity to the banking services, fast response time, and long-awaited customer care that have been longed for since decades – especially in rural areas, like small towns and even villages.
+Banking institutions are making giant moves to re-invent themselves in a manner that allows them to operate just everywhere, and this concept is known as Agency Banking aka Agent banking.
+This is quite a welcoming concept owing to close proximity to the banking services, fast response time, and long-awaited customer care that have been longed for decades especially in rural areas, like small towns and even villages.

 Agency Banking is basically a new regulation that licenses the financial institutions to empower a banking agent for providing special financial and banking services on the bank’s behalf, outside of the conventional avenues of age-old banking halls with banking managers, tellers, and ATMs.
 Even though it is a lot like a Mobile Money agent, but at this time, you are depositing and withdrawing cash from your bank account instead of the mobile money account on your mobile phone.